jainarayanjain/File-Comparison/README.md

 # File-Comparison

 **pdf_docx_file_comparison** :->
-It contains code to compare different files with the reference file Allowed combinations are :
+It contains code to compare different files with the reference file \n Allowed combinations are :
   1.pdf to pdf
   2.pdf to docx